vivid-planet/comet/packages/admin/cms-admin/src/preview/README.md

 ### URL: admin -> site

-    - page url (via /api/ to enter Next.js Preview Mode)
+Admin opens I-Frame with {previewSiteUrl}/api/preview to enter Next.js Preview Mode and passes the following parameters:

-    - __preview parameter:  { includeInvisibleBlocks: boolean } (JSON encoded, stored via Next.js setPreviewData)
+-   path: which pathname to be shown
+-   includeInvisibleBlocks
+-   timestamp & hash: is validated to activate Preview Mode -

 ### iframe messages: site -> admin